Watering Established Lawns

 A lawn’s tolerance to drought is directly related to how well the soil was prepared prior to applying seed or sod.
 Heavily compacted soil that is low in organic matter does not facilitate deep, healthy root growth.
 Grass roots grow to their maximum depth in well-aerated soil containing four to five percent organic matter.
 A healthy, deep root system produces vigorous turf that is tolerant of drought and resistant to disease and insect pests.

-In Colorado, cool season turfgrass such as bluegrass, fescue, perennial ryegrass, or bentgrass needs regular applications of water.
-And even though warm season grasses (blue grama and buffalograss) are known for their drought tolerance they too thrive with occasional watering.
+In Colorado, cool season turfgrass such as bluegrass, fescue, perennial ryegrass, or bentgrass need regular applications of water.
+And even though warm season grasses (blue grama and buffalograss) are known for their drought tolerance, they too thrive with occasional watering.
 The condition of the grass and soil – not the number of days since watering – is the best guide to irrigation.
 If you water daily or every other day, just because water is available, it is a waste of water and can be detrimental to the lawn.
 Doing this can predispose the turf to disease.
 Watering too frequently causes root death of trees and shrubs in or near the turf area either from root rot disease or lack of oxygen in the soil.

 Amount and Frequency of Application